IT Sector Faces Slower Growth; Midcap Firms Better Positioned

 Overview

-The Nifty IT index fell over 1% in early trading, with major players Wipro and Infosys leading the decline following their quarterly earnings reports.
-Wipro's shares dropped 4.6% after reporting a 1.2% increase in net profit and a 2.1% decrease in IT services segment revenue.
-Infosys shares fell 1.6%.
+The Nifty IT index fell over 1% in early trading, with major players Wipro and Infosys leading the decline.
+Wipro's shares dropped 4.6% after reporting a 1.2% year-on-year increase in net profit to ₹2,646.30 crore and a 2.5% rise in revenue to ₹22,700.00 crore.
+Infosys shares fell 1.6% following its quarterly results.
 LTIMindtree bucked the trend, rising 2.3%.
 Eight out of nine Nifty IT constituents traded negatively, indicating a sector-wide reassessment by investors.
+Industry experts note that Indian companies are lagging in AI adoption, forcing technology services firms to invest in new capabilities.

 22219374